 MSF has supported the National Tuberculosis Programme since 2018.
 The programme aims to improve case detection, provide better tolerated and effective treatment for drug-resistant tuberculosis (DR-TB) patients, and improve the quality of care.

-MSF teams have focused their efforts on introducing new drugs for the treatment of DR-TB to replace the old injection treatment, which is painful and has severe and irreversible side effects.
-As of November 2020, our teams have supported the enrolment of 42 multidrug-resistant TB patients in the oral regimen treatment which includes the two new TB drugs bedaquiline and delamanid.
+MSF teams have focused their efforts on introducing new drugs for the treatment of DR-TB, to replace older, more painful treatment which includes injections.
+There are currently around 100 TB patients taking the oral treatment which includes the two newer TB drugs bedaquiline and delamanid.

 Since the beginning of the COVID-19 pandemic, we have maintained our lifesaving medical operations while enhancing infection prevention and control measures in our facilities.
 We have put in place triage and referral procedures to ensure the protection of patients and staff.